electricimp/imp-central-impt/DevelopmentGuide.md

 You can update your Project at any time with the [`impt project update`](./CommandsManual.md#project-update) command.
 The following can be updated:

-- The Project Device Group’s name, description, Pre-production Device Group target and/or Pre-DUT Device Group target.
+- The Project Device Group’s name and description, the Pre-production Device Group target and/or Pre-DUT Device Group target.
 The same can be done with [`impt dg update`](./CommandsManual.md#device-group-update).
 - Change the source files which are linked to the Project.

 **Note** You can update other impCentral API entities related to your Project by using other *impt* commands.
 For example, use [`impt product update`](./CommandsManual.md#product-update) to change the name and/or description of the related Product.